A man in a suit working on a laptop at a desk with a brick archway in the background.

 1. High Market Demand

-Garlic is a kitchen main part, loved across cultures and cuisines.
+Garlic is a kitchen staple, loved across cultures and cuisines.
 And with the rise of artisanal food trends, specialty garlic varieties are all the rage.

 2. Long Shelf Life